(2017) (Chadwick Boseman, Josh Gad) (PG-13)

 All of which sort of steals the protagonist's thunder, and thus some of the film as well.
 While he's the mastermind behind the scenes -- and even during the trial furiously writing notes, making gestures and so on -- Gad's character suddenly ends up at the forefront.

-That's bad for those wanting to see big pivotal legal moments from the title character, but it works for the film as it adds an unexpected layer of complexity to what's otherwise sort of the standard sort of legal drama we've seen countless times before.
+That's bad for those wanting to see big pivotal legal moments from the title character, but it works for the film as it adds an unexpected layer of complexity to what's otherwise sort of the standard type of legal drama we've seen countless times before.
 And that might be the biggest rub for some viewers.
 While both timely and thus timeless in regard to such legal matters, the film ends up less powerful than the real-life man it's portraying.
 Had the pic been about any other defense lawyer -- real or fictitious -- the way things play out would have been more than satisfactory, if certainly familiar.

-But considering the real figure behind the story as well as the comedy elements that have been inserted to make the story and subject matter a bit easier to handle for everyday viewers, the result isn't exactly what one might be expecting.
+But considering the real figure behind the story as well as the comedy elements that have been inserted to make the tale and subject matter a bit easier to handle for everyday viewers, the result isn't exactly what one might be expecting.
 Decent enough but certainly not Oscar-worthy, "Marshall" rates as a 6 out of 10.

 Reviewed October 4, 2017 / Posted October 13, 2017